JIbald/boot-kubernetes/notes/kubernetes.md

 Kubernetes automatically creates DNS entries for each service that can be used to route HTTP traffic between services.
 The format is:
 `<service-name>.<namespace>.svc.cluster.local`

+## Namespace and Routing

+- Namespaces impact DNS functionality
+- `http://<service-name>` is enough when working in the same namespace

+Unless a service really needs to be made available to the outside world, it's better to keep it internal to the cluster.
+Internal communications are great because:

+- It's faster (assuming nodes are close to each other physically)
+- No public DNS is required
+- Communication is inherently more secure because it runs on an internal network (usually don't even need HTTPS)

 # Chapter 9: Scaling